 Not so keen on horses?
 Then a buggy or Jeep safari might be for you.
 At Bansko ATV, for example, you can race through nature on a quad bike with a group.
 This is a very popular and spectacular activity in the region!

-Sights in Banya
+Our favourite restaurants in Banya

 Banya is known for its traditional Bulgarian cuisine.
 Try local specialities such as: